catzy007/stevia-page/README.md

 * No need to regenerate static page after content update.

 ### Cons
-* Spacing and layouting still not perfect sometimes but can be avoided using HTML.
+* Spacing and layout still not perfect sometimes but can be avoided using HTML.